moinwiki/moin/docs/user/search.rst

 Below the search form is the query processed by Whoosh, and Whoosh generated suggestions for additional searches by input, item name, and item content.

 Finally, the search hits are presented.
-By default these are ordered by the whoosh scoring number.
+These are ordered by the whoosh scoring number.
 Each hit will contain the item name and some meta data.
 If available, the item summary and partial item content with the search term highlighted will be shown.